Posted on February 8, 2012

 I tried to carry on working but the office became more and more precarious as the Pink Panthers moved their heavy guns into the car park and fired round after round at the planes circling overhead.
 Most never reached their targets and exploded above us, showering the windows and balconies with shrapnel.
 Fewer and fewer workers made it to work and many fled for the relative safety of their summer homes in the mountains.
 Even the hotel turned its lights off at night and I would sit alone, drinking whisky, as the room erupted in a cacophony of noise and the shadows of tracer bullets danced along the walls.

 Eventually, I was given some money and told to leave.
 I was told that there were boats at Jounieh sailing to Cyprus and I should try and make my way there.
 I did find a yacht, the Sea Victory, packed with families and we negotiated our exit from the small, picturesque port, only to be surrounded by Israeli gunboats some miles offshore and turned back towards a Beirut that was erupting in flames.
 For three days we shuttled in and out of the port, each time confronted by gunboats locking their lights and canons on us and threatening to blow us out of the water.
 They would line us up along the railings, highlight specific individuals in their searchlights and then send over commandoes to take off any men they suspected of being Palestinians.
 We watched as the men were dragged away from their distraught families, handcuffed and thrown unceremoniously into the dinghies.
+We were eventually taken to Haifa in Israel where the Palestinian men were dragged away before the American consulate intervened and we were released to sail to Cyprus.

 I did eventually reach Larnaca and returned to Beirut some months later.
 The Israelis had withdrawn and Arafat and the PLO fighters had agreed to leave.
 There was calmness and an air of optimism in the city that was totally unexpected.
 I sat in a smart, seaside restaurant, L’Orangerie with some friends eating a sumptuous meal until one of my Lebanese colleagues was told that there was an urgent phone call for him.
 He returned, ashen-faced and told me that the bulldozers were filling mass graves with the bodies of thousands of Palestinian women and children slaughtered by the Christian Phalangists in the refugee camps of Sabra and Chatila, not more than half a mile from where we were eating.